Obon Festival Celebrations 2025 | Japanese Ghost Festival

 Japanese LanternsJapanese Lanterns

-Day 2-3 Hoyo, Sutra Recitation & Memorial Service
+Day 2 Hoyo, Sutra Recitation & Memorial Service

-After the recall of the deceased, the family will enjoy a vegan meal usually including beans, tofu, spinach, and ramen, to show respect for their loved one.
+After the recall of the deceased, the family will enjoy a vegan meal, usually including beans, tofu, spinach, and ramen, to show respect for their loved one.

-Day 4 Okuribi, Bon Odori Dances & Chochin Lantern Floating
+Day 3 Bon Odori Dances

 Bon Odori Dances

 Bon Odori, a traditional kind of folk dance in Japan, is definitely a never-missed part of the Obon Festival.
-At first, it is a distinct Buddhist tradition to please and show the souls of ancestors, has now become a large event of the celebration.
+At first, it was a distinct Buddhist tradition to please and show the souls of ancestors, has now become a large event of the celebration.

 The basic performers of the activity include dancers, singers, and musicians, all dressed in summer kimonos called yukata.
 The iconic part can be the taiko performance.
 Dancers circle the yagura, a high wooden bandstand for the musicians and singers, and play taiko drums, making stirring sounds to revivify both viewers and the ancestors' souls.